 You may suggest other such situations.

 - When a small fire breaks out in the kitchen, it is advisable to use a blanket and put it over the fire to shut out the air.
 We should carefully make sure the fire is not due to an electrical problem so that water can be splashed on it.
 If it is due to some electrical short-circuit problem, all the electrical outlets in the house must be disconnected immediately so that the fire doesn’t spread unnecessarily to other parts of the house.

 - The child’s back should be rubbed and thumped slowly until the piece of food stuck in the food pipe is vomited out.
 However, in case the child finds difficulty in breathing, he/she should be given trained medical help immediately.

 - As a temporary measure, the electrical outlet connected to the appliance should be immediately disconnected by removing the plug from the socket.
-Later, an authorised person should be called to repair the appliance and checked thoroughly before using it again.
+Later, an authorised person should be called to repair the appliance and have it checked thoroughly before using it again.

 - It is advisable to give some first aid to the pedestrian immediately and seek help from people around.
-If the person has a major injury, he/she could be rushed to the hospital immediately.
+If the person has a major injury, he/she could be rushed to the hospital.

 - Excessive rains can cause floods.
 All necessary precautions should be taken to save all possessions from getting damaged and as a precautionary measure, it is advisable to inform the concerned authorities for necessary action.

 - Just in case a family member does not return home at the usual time, we should enquire at the place where he/she might have visited.
 We can check at their friend’s place or any place they are likely to visit.
-If none of them are able to give the whereabouts of the family member, it is advisable to inform the local police and file a First Information Report (FIR) and seek help in tracking the person.
+If none of them is able to give the whereabouts of the family member, it is advisable to inform the local police and seek help in tracking the person.